ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/advanced-interactivity.md

 </amp-state>
 ```

-The data within `<amp-state>` elements are accessible by their associated ID.
+The data within [`<amp-state>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-bind.md', locale=doc.locale).url.path}}#state) elements are accessible by their associated ID.
 For example, we can refer to this variable by the following expression fragment:

 ```javascript
 selected.slide // Evaluates to 0.